JustinSGray/Hyperloop/docs/usage.rst

 hyperloop system to excessive temperatures.
 In the original proposal, to combat this effect, it was proposed that water-to-air heat exchangers could be added to the compression system.
 These would use water stored in tanks in the pod to cool the air by converting it to steam.
-The steam could then be stored in an additional tank, and offloaded once the pod reached it’s destination.
+The steam could then be stored in an additional tank, and offloaded once the pod reached its destination.
 According to our initial calculations, using water for cooling is not an ideal design for two reasons:

- 1) The flow rate of water needed to remove the heat added by the compressors is very large, and storing the resulting steam would result in an unreasonably large pod (over 200m long).
+ 1) The flow rate of water needed to remove the heat added by the compressors is very large, and storing the resulting steam would result in an unreasonably large pod (over 200 meters long).

  2) The heat addition from each pod moving through the tube is fairly low, even when compared to radiative solar heating of the steel tube.
 Even with no active cooling solution, the tube temperatures